eng-mswaleh/mood-based-Quran-ayah-generator/README.md

 - Requests library → calling an external API.
 - Loops & conditionals → keeping the program interactive.
 - Functions → organizing code neatly.
+- use of dunder variables
+- Use of tkinter for building the GUI

 ## Why It’s Unique
 Unlike generic beginner projects, this one is spiritual and personalized.